James Sharpe (historian)

-James "Jim" A. Sharpe, FRHS (born Oct.
-9, 1946), is professor emeritus of early modern history at the University of York.
-He is a specialist in witchcraft, and crime and punishment, in early modern England.
+James Anthony Sharpe, FRHS (9 October 1946 – 13 February 2024) was an English social historian who was a professor emeritus of early modern history at the University of York.
+He was a specialist in witchcraft, and crime and punishment, in early modern England.

 Sharpe earned his BA and DPhil at the University of Oxford and joined the University of York as a lecturer in 1973.
 He became professor in 1997 and retired in 2016.

+Sharpe died on 13 February 2024, at the age of 77.